Onboarding

 Create Your First Connection

-Link your uploaded SSH key to a remote host so SQLitePilot can open the managed tunnel.
+Add remote host details, then install the generated public key so SQLitePilot can open the managed tunnel.

 Last updated: Dec 8, 2025